Government payroll not full, retire and give the youth opportunities – Okatakyie

 Ofori-Atta has been explaining the steps the government is employing to get Ghanaian young entrepreneurs to flourish without difficulties.

-“That payroll is full because we are spending some 60 percent of our revenue on remunerating some 650,000 people and that is not sustainable," he said.
+“That payroll is full because we are spending some 60 percent of our revenue on remunerating some 650,000 people and that is not sustainable.

 But tackling the issue on his programme on Wednesday night, the vociferous broadcaster chided the Minister for Finance and suggested that he resigns to make way for the youth to be employed in the government sector because he had grown pass the retirement age.